I'm a mortgage prisoner – what can I do?

 Mortgage prisoners are homeowners trapped on pricey mortgage deals, unable to switch to cheaper ones mainly because they don't pass current strict affordability tests.
 Typically, they took out mortgages with lenders before the 2008 financial crash when lending rules were more relaxed.
 This guide helps you check if you're a mortgage prisoner, and if so, if there's anything you can do about it – sadly it won't fix the problem for everyone, but it's worth a go.

 Martin Lewis and MoneySavingExpert.com believe mortgage prisoners deserve better.
-That's why we have been campaigning to help the estimated 250,000 mortgage prisoners for the past six years – Martin has funded research to find solutions and now even a further project, which'll hopefully allow researchers to establish how much this would cost.
+That's why we've been campaigning for the past six years to help the huge number of borrowers trapped in their mortgage deals.
+Martin has funded research to find solutions and now even a further project, which'll hopefully allow researchers to establish how much this would cost.
 Here's more on MSE's long fight to help mortgage prisoners.

 This is the first incarnation of this guide.
 This is a complex area, so the guide is necessarily a long read to cover all the angles.
 Please let us know if there's something you'd like us to add or change, plus tell us your experiences in the Mortgage Prisoners – what to do if you're trapped forum discussion.

-After the financial crash just over a decade ago, mortgage lending rules were tightened.
+After the financial crash in 2008, mortgage lending rules were tightened.
 Suddenly homeowners, who successfully applied for and were granted mortgages under the old rules, now didn't pass under the new ones.
 So when they tried to switch to cheaper deals with new lenders, the new rules prevented them from doing so.
 As a result, many are stuck on uncompetitive rates and are being told: "You can't afford a cheaper deal".

 Not sure if you're a mortgage prisoner?
 Two questions to ask